 '''

-MARK signal can be sent by the following destination drivers: tcp(), udp(), syslog(), program(), file(), pipe(), unix-stream(), unix-dgram().
+MARK signal can be sent by the following destination drivers: network(), syslog(), program(),

+file(), pipe(), unix-stream(), unix-dgram().

 '''

 - none: Destination driver drops all MARK messages.
 If an explicit mark-mode() is not given to the drivers where none is the default value, then none will be used. - global: Destination driver uses the global mark-mode() setting.
-The syslog-ng interprets syntax error if the global mark-mode() is global.
+Note that setting the global mark-mode() to global causes a syntax error in syslog-ng OSE.